Humphrey Bogart: Supporting gangster and villain roles

 Leading men at Warner Bros. included George Raft, James Cagney and Edward G. Robinson.
-Most of the studio's better scripts went to them or others, leaving Bogart with what was left: films like San Quentin (1937), Racket Busters (1938), and You Can't Get Away with Murder (1939).
+Most of the studio's better scripts went to them or others, leaving Bogart with what was left: films such as San Quentin (1937), Racket Busters (1938), and You Can't Get Away with Murder (1939).
 His only leading role during this period was in Dead End (1937, on loan to Samuel Goldwyn), as a gangster modeled after Baby Face Nelson.

 Bogart played violent roles so often that in Nevil Shute's 1939 novel, What Happened to the Corbetts, the protagonist replies "I've seen Humphrey Bogart with one often enough" when asked if he knows how to operate an automatic weapon.
 Although he played a variety of supporting roles in films such as Angels with Dirty Faces (1938), Bogart's roles were either rivals of characters played by Cagney and Robinson or a secondary member of their gang.
 In Black Legion (1937), a movie Graham Greene described as "intelligent and exciting, if rather earnest", he played a good man who was caught up with (and destroyed by) a racist organization.

 The studio cast Bogart as a wrestling promoter in Swing Your Lady (1938), a "hillbilly musical" which he reportedly considered his worst film performance.
 He played a rejuvenated, formerly-dead scientist in The Return of Doctor X (1939), his only horror film: "If it'd been Jack Warner's blood ...
 I wouldn't have minded so much.
 The trouble was they were drinking mine and I was making this stinking movie."
 His wife, Mary, had a stage hit in A Touch of Brimstone and refused to abandon her Broadway career for Hollywood.
 After the play closed, Mary relented; she insisted on continuing her career, however, and they divorced in 1937.